samuelemarro/counter-attack-legacy/README.md

 Counter-Attack is an adversarial attack-based defense against adversarial attacks.
 When we receive a potentially adversarial sample, we use adversarial attacks to estimate the distance to the decision boundary.
 If the distance is below a certain threshold, we reject the sample.

-# Troubleshooting
+# Q&A

-**I have increased the batch size, but the speed is the same**
+**I have increased the batch size, but the speed is the same.
+Why?**

-Check that parallelization is enabled and increase --attack-workers as well.
+Check that parallelization is enabled and increase --attack-workers as well (if supported).

-**Some adversarial samples are actually classified correctly**
+**Why are some adversarial samples actually classified correctly**

 Depending on the approximations used by CUDA, some adversarial samples close to the decision boundary might be classified correctly.
 To prevent this, use --no-cuda.
 Keep in mind that these samples are so close to the decision boundary (usually around 1e-5 L-inf distance) that they might trick the same network in a different context.